NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/models/model-binding.md

 3. `Query strings`: The query string part of the URI.

+> [!NOTE]
-Note: Form values, route data, and query strings are all stored as name-value pairs.
+> Form values, route data, and query strings are all stored as name-value pairs.

 Since model binding asked for a key named `id` and there is nothing named `id` in the form values, it moved on to the route values looking for that key.
 In our example, it's a match.
 Binding happens, and the value is converted to the integer 2.
 The same request using Edit(string id) would convert to the string "2".